sensingtheforest/sensingtheforest.github.io/src/posts/2024-05-11-third-fieldtrip-to-alice-holt-forest.md

 ## Kick-off meeting at the Alice Holt Café

 Meeting in the Café around 10.00-10.30 was our first landmark.
 We had a clear plan of splitting into smaller groups with meeting points throughout the day.
-Pete started in the early morning to have enough time to set up and test his early multichannel sound installation prototype.
+Pete started in the early morning to have enough time to set up and test his initial multichannel sound installation prototype.
 Nick, Danielle and I had an outdoor meeting over coffee and under the sun!

 ## Testing Luigi's *Streamer I* in the meadow

 When Luigi arrived, we left Nick and Danielle and went to meet Max to test Luigi's streamer prototype, in particular, Internet connectivity with an O2 SIM card.
 Jack, Goose and Gimly also joined us.
 We went to a meadow that has potential due to its sun exposure and biodiversity.

-.
 Even though we inspected the area as methodically as possible, the dongle was unsuccessful in getting any signal.
 However, we experienced the portability of the streamer, and how the beautiful Swiss-inspired design meticulously crafted by Luigi will fit perfectly with the Alice Holt forest environment.

 <div class="flex justify-center items-center">
 <figure>